 Has greater than 1 ROUTINE/REPEAT sample per month which is total coliform-positive.
-A system collecting at least 40 samples per month Has greater than 5.0 percent of the ROUTINE/REPEAT samples in a month total coliform-positive.
+Has greater than 5.0 percent of the ROUTINE/REPEAT samples in a month total coliform-positive.

 An Acute MCL Violation is Triggered if:

 Any public water system Has any fecal coliform- or E. coli -positive REPEAT sample or has a fecal coliform- or E. coli -positive ROUTINE sample followed by a total coliform-positive REPEAT sample.